cindy-zhaoxy/Diary-Friendship-App/README.md

 - [x] User can view list of messages
 - [x] User can view a settings page
 - [x] User can update username, password, email, and profile picture
+- [ ] User can see profile picture in posts and profile
-- [] User can mark posts as public or private
+- [ ] User can mark posts as public or private
-- [] User can message other users
+- [ ] User can message other users
-- [] User can view profile picture in chat
+- [ ] User can view profile picture in chat
-- [] Using hashtags such as #meetup, #rant, #highlights, #whatididtoday to filter through posts
+- [ ] Using hashtags such as #meetup, #rant, #highlights, #whatididtoday to filter through posts

 **Optional Nice-to-have Stories**

-- [] The ability to join groups based on similaries such as year, major or hobbies.
+- [ ] The ability to join groups based on similaries such as year, major or hobbies.
-- [] User can load past photos infinitely.
+- [ ] User can load past photos infinitely.
-- [] User can pull to refresh.
+- [ ] User can pull to refresh.

 ### 2. Screen Archetypes